PatilShreyas/EasyUpiPayment-Android/docs/pages/initiate-payment.md

 <!-- tabs:end -->

 You'll get Status of payment/transaction through callback/listener.
-Let's see about it in next section.
+Let's see about it in the next section.